-The farm, near Gatton, produces cabbage, cauliflower and lettuce and is irrigated year-round depending on rainfall.
+The farm, near Gatton, annually produces around 9,500 tonnes of cabbage, cauliflower, and lettuce and is irrigated year-round depending on rainfall.
 Water is supplied from on-site irrigation dams and is replenished from bores.

 The infrastructure contributing to the energy consumption onsite consists of:

 - 10 submersible bore pumps ranging in size from 1kW to 7.5kW on 3 separate NMIs, one with a VSD

 A recent energy audit showed how improving the current systems can lead to energy and cost savings.
 The energy audit recommended the following changes to improve efficiency and reduce costs: